-Baked Apple Empanadas made easy with premade pie crusts and a simple apple filling for the perfect size dessert.
+These Easy Baked Apple Empanadas are made with premade pie crusts and a simple apple filling for the perfect size dessert.

 Empanadas are essentially the Latin American version of a hand pie.
 Similarly they can be filled with Sweet or Savory flavor combinations.
 Like my Sweet Potato Empanadas.

 We had so much fun making this YouTube video on Dessert Empanadas.
 Watch the episode and see what filling option Belqui uses for her empanadas!

-Apples- I used a combination of Honeycrisp and Granny Smith apples.
+I used a combination of Honeycrisp and Granny Smith apples.
 I like the flavor you get from combining sweet and tart apples.
-Peel and dice the apples and place them in a skillet.